Phyks/Cygnal/README.md

 serve the issues.
 This code is the code running behind https://cyclo.phyks.me/.

-As of current version, only the client side part (code running on your local device) handles your geolocation. **Your geolocation is never sent** to the server or any external resource.
+As of current version, only the client side part (code running on your local device) handles your geolocation. **Your precise geolocation is never sent** to the server or any external resource.
+However, the map background is downloaded on demand from [Thunderforest](http://thunderforest.com/) so they could know the location of the displayed map.

 ## OpenData